hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-data-services.md

 ```

-F﻿igure above indicated that the second poll of the VM provisioning REST API **task Id** indicated that the creation of the virtual machines on-premises had completed successfully (**progressPercent: 100**).
+The above f﻿igure indicated that the second poll of the VM provisioning REST API **task Id** indicated that the creation of the virtual machines on-premises had completed successfully (**progressPercent: 100, state: SUCCEEDED**).
 User then can discover a VM that is named “0-RRD-API-Deploy-4” available at the VMware cluster where this provisioning was executed.

 # Summary